techidaily/site-games-able/source/_posts/hitchless-guide-to-gaming-consoles-refunds-xbox.md

 ![A screenshot of the Refund Status option available through the Subscriptions and Billing section of the Xbox website](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/10/screenshot-3141.jpg)

  But with that, you have successfully requested a refund for a digital Xbox purchase.
-And, as we enter a primarily digital era of console gaming, when it comes to[saving money on your Xbox Series X|S](https://www.makeuseof.com/xbox-series-xs-ways-to-save-money/) , managing your digital purchases is something everyone should get used to.
+And, as we enter a primarily digital era of console gaming, when it comes to [saving money on your Xbox Series X|S](https://www.makeuseof.com/xbox-series-xs-ways-to-save-money/) , managing your digital purchases is something everyone should get used to.

 ## Avoid Unwanted Purchases and Games With Digital Refunds for Xbox